 This page contains the following sections related to Highest Good Energy:

 One Community defines Highest Good energy as renewable and conscientious of the air, water, and land that we all share.
 It is also an active approach to energy saving strategies that we are implementing including semi-subterranean building, shared social spaces, passive heating, cooling, and lighting, maximally efficient hot water heating, water saving shower heads, energy saving lighting plans, and more.
 One Community’s Highest Good energy rollout is detailed below assuming zero initial energy infrastructure and starting with traditional generators, grid tying, and then building a comprehensive solar micro-grid capable of producing sufficient energy surplus in the summer to equal or surpass our supplemental energy purchased in the winter.
 This will make our energy production sustainably net-zero or net-positive.
-From there we will continue to expand the energy infrastructure with more solar, wind, or any newer technologies that become available and can be determined to be superior to other alternatives.

 The current global approach to energy is not sustainable.
 One Community sees open source sharing 100% sustainable/net-zero energy setup and expansion as part of the solution.
 We are doing this as energy infrastructure for newly-beginning teacher/demonstration hubs through well-established hubs of 400+ people.
 Our goal is to promote conservation, all sustainable energy providers and technologies, and the viability of complete energy sustainability.
 We see making small-to-large group energy self-sufficiency easier, more affordable, and more attractive as part of our comprehensive approach to evolving sustainability that will positively and permanently transform the world for everyone.